nikivdev/myflow/README.md

 - Enhance play/pause as well as previous/next playback keys to not only work in iTunes and Spotify but work for SoundCloud, YouTube and many other services.

+#### [Commander One](https://mac.eltima.com/file-manager.html) - Dual pane - File Explorer

+- A file manager that can show dual panal and you can move around the files much more convenient.

 #### [Transmission](https://www.transmissionbt.com/) - BitTorrent client

 - A torrent client that I use.
 Very minimal in its UI but very powerful and has all the features that I need.